Dogs of Hell

 Dogs of Hell (originally titled Rottweiler 3-D; also known as Rottweiler and Rottweiler: The Dogs of Hell) is a 1983 American horror film directed by Worth Keeter and produced by Earl Owensby, starring Bill Gribble and Robert Bloodworth, as well as Owensby.

 Dogs of Hell was the first of six 3D films to be shot by Owensby Studios in the early to mid-1980s, and was shot over the summer and fall of 1981, taking only two months to complete.
 It had a wider release in theaters compared to subsequent Owensby 3D films, including Hot Heir (1984), Chain Gang (1984), Hyperspace (1984), Tales of the Third Dimension (1984) and Hit the Road Running (1987).

 Premise

-The U.S. military has bred and trained Rottweilers, which have escaped, and they are heading for a peaceful community.
+A U.S. military funded scientist (an animal behavior specialist), Adam Fletcher (Bill Gribble) has developed and surgically implanted a chip that controls a pack of specially-bred Rottweilers.
+A military colonel arrives at his facility and announces that this new weapon will be moved to be tested in the field.
+As the pack of dogs is being moved, the semi-truck carrying them flips over and the dogs escape.
+The Rottweilers soon head into the mountains around the peaceful community of Lake Lure.
+As vicious dog attacks begin to take out tourists and residents, the local law officer, Sheriff Hank Willis (Owensby); Dr. Fellows, the local doctor (Ed Lillard); Carl Dunnigan, a local hunter (Elijah Perry), and Dr. Fletcher (Gribble) unite to stop the pack and save lives.
+There are many dog attacks and deaths as the pack goes on a rampage.